hemenkapadia/vagrant-webdev-nfs/README.md

 	cd projects
 	git clone https://hemenkapadia@bitbucket.org/hemenkapadiapublic/vagrant-webdev.git

-This will checkout the vagrant-webdev code from git on your machine and your directory structure would look like
+This will clone the vagrant-webdev code from git on your machine and your directory structure would look like

 	| Your home directory
 	|--- projects